Poikilos/EnlivenMinetest/README.md

 	* edit chunkymap_regen.py and change world_name to your world name

 ## Known Issues
+* Show player location (and optionally turn off)
 * Make a php file that shows the map on an html5 canvas (refresh players every 10 seconds, check for new map chunks every minute)
 * Make players invisible if they stay in one spot too long (consider them logged out by that method alone since not requiring mods)
-* Detect failure of minetestmapper-numpy.py and instead use minetest-mapper if on linux, otherwise show error (since Windows has no minetest-mapper at least on client 0.4.13)
+* Detect failure of minetestmapper-numpy.py and instead use minetest-mapper if on linux, otherwise show error if neither are present (Windows has no minetest-mapper at least on client 0.4.13)